 Presentations on GE side (line ministry, agencies, AoG) would focus on own strategic plans and action, as well as link with relevant SDGs, and consist of:

-AoG (DCU) presentation about development partners/GoG coordination
+AoG (DCU) presentation about foreign aid in the Social Welfare Sector and development partners/GoG coordination (timeline of the thematic group meetings)

-concrete ongoing/planned actions in the areas of strategic goals/SDG(s),
+MOH presentation on:

+Sector related concrete ongoing/planned actions/key reforms linked with SDG(s),

-needs assessment in social welfare (incl health), based on existing mapping, research, analysis, and presented in the form of GAP focus on specific gaps that need financial and/or expertise support from development partners,
+needs assessment in social welfare (including health), based on existing mapping, research, analysis focused on specific gaps that need financial and/or expertise support from development partners.

 timeframes.